tamiraposo/buzzfeed-clone-dio/README.md

-# buzzfeed-clone-dio
+# angular-buzzfeed-clone-dio
-Clone do buzzfeed desenvolvido em angular proposto pelo desafio da digital innovation one
+Desafio proposto no curso da digital innovation one